richardnair/BEETlab.io/_pages/home.md

-We, at the BEET lab, pioneer interdisciplinary research focused on understanding the intricate interactions between plants, their environments, and the fundamental cycles of matter and energy shaping our planet.
-Our holistic approach involves studying plants as complete organisms, both above and belowground, within the contexts of their phenological cycles and biogeochemical interactions.
-With a commitment to generating general, scalable knowledge crucial for Earth's sustainability amid the planetary crisis, we specialize in leveraging advanced computational methods alongside hands-on field data collection to unravel cryptic components of ecosystems.
-Emphasizing interdisciplinary collaboration, our lab seeks comprehensive insights into the complex relationships between plants and their environments, aiming to contribute valuable solutions to global ecological challenges.
+Biogeochemical Ecology and Ecological Technology Lab, Botany TCD The BEET Lab at Trinity College Dublin is interested in plants, the environment, and fundamental cycles of matter and energy.
+We are particularly interested in plants as complete organisms above and belowground, coupled into their environment and varying in their activity in phenological (seasonal time).
+We aim for general, scalable knowledge crucial for Earth's sustainability amid the planetary crisis, and have a special interest in developing new technological methods with and pairing them with boots on the ground data collection addressing gaps in understanding.

- **We will be hiring PhD's and Research Assistants.
-Check this space again for more details.  **
+The BEET Lab is led by Dr Richard Nair. **We will be hiring PhDs, postdocs, and research assistants; please check this space again for more details.**

 <figure class="fourth">